Middle American Epiphytic Cacti Part I: Disocactus and related

 I suggest that the recently-described Disocactus salvadorensis should be re-evaluated as a naturally occurring hybrid population involving at least two epiphytic cactus species native to the region, possibly D. biformis and Epiphyllum crenatum (D. crenatus).

 Described in 1911 as a Phyllocactus by Wilhelm Weingart, it was transferred to Disocactus in 1913 by American botanists Nathaniel Britton and Joseph Rose.
 Over the years, its identity and status has been confused by a number of botanists, including Standley and Williams (1962) who wrote, “Probably one of the more common Epiphyllums in Guatemala”.
 Quite the contrary, it is one of the least common epiphytic cactus species in the country!
 I have only found D. eichlamii in high elevation cloud forest at ~6,200’/1,900 m in south central Guatemala, but it is reported at a wide elevational range from 3,250 -9,100’/1,000 to 2,800 m at a number of localities in the central and southeastern parts of the country.
 It can be locally common at a few highland localities, but appears to have a spotty distribution across its known range.
-Surprisingly, it can still be found in forest fragments relatively close to the capital and can persist in degraded habitats.
+Surprisingly, it can still be found in forest fragments relatively close to the capital and can persist in degraded habitats, often growing on daisy trees (Montanoa spp.).
 The upper elevational reports would make it, together with the widely-distributed Disocactus speciosus ssp. cinnabarinus, the highest elevation epiphytic cacti species occurring in Central America.
 Its bright red or carmine, tubular, recurved corollas are very conspicuous in canopy when the plants are in flower, and it certainly deserves wider cultivation.Guatemalan botanist and rare plant collector Juan José Castillo has grown an exceptional form of this species (see below and left) from middle elevation cloud forests of the central part of Guatemala’s volcanic cordillera.
 It begins to flower earlier in the dry season (February) than other closely related Guatemalan species.
 Some plants shown on the internet and labeled D. eichlamii in cultivation appear to be hybrids.

 The first species discovered from this group, originally described by John Lindley in 1843 as Cereus biformis, but transferred to Disocactus by him in 1845.
 It was introduced to cultivation in Cornwall, England in 1839 by plants sent by the famous Guatemala-based orchid collector, George Ure Skinner, erroneously labelled as from “Honduras”.
 This origin locality was subsequently assumed by some to mean “British Honduras” (Belize), but it now appears that Skinner got his localities mixed up, intentionally or otherwise.
 This species is known from several Guatemalan stations where he collected, so it is almost certain that the type material originated from there.
 It was in cultivation elsewhere in Europe by the 1850s and first flowered in Kew Gardens in 1874.
 There are several versions of hand-colored plates published of it in late 19th century botanical texts and magazines that are posted online.
 Now known to be endemic to southwestern and central Guatemala, it is a striking species in cultivation, notwithstanding its rather small flowers.
 As is evident from the image here, large specimen plants are spectacular when well-flowered.
 Easy in cultivation but becomes large, leggy and woody with time; older plants require annual stem pruning to maintain good plant form.